hmattinson/Dissertation_Excello/Documents/Dissertation Skeleton.md

 Reasons for making design decisions.
 Link to research.

 Explain order in which I will talk about things (breadcrumbs) to ensure the examiner knows that actual implementation is coming.
+Functionality of the initial prototype, Evaluation sessions and issues, Features and solutions implemented, how it all works.
+Converter.

 ### 3.1) Initial Prototype

-Description of how turtles and notes will interact to create music.

-Defining notes:
+- Turtle
+  - Start cell
+    - Multiple turtles
+  - Instructions for path
+    - Dynamics in instructions
+    - As above except that () hadn't been implemented in the initial prototype.
+  - Speed
+    - Relative
+    - Arbitrary maths (Javascript)
+  - Loops
+  - ! - activation
 - Notes in cells
-- Sustains
-- Multinotes
+  - sustains

-Defining turtles:

-- Definition and launching of turtle
-  - Documentation and turtle instructions
-  - Can justify not using s4 because you loose track of where you're facing and idea of a turtle.
-- Speed (relative) - also arbitrary maths can be given.
-- Looping of entire turtle
-- Dynamics in turtle
+  - multinotes
-- Multiturtle definition.
+- Highlighting

-Highlighting.

-Piano sample
+- Piano sample

-Chord input. tonal library but made changes myself for octave.
+- Chord input

 ### 3.2) Evaluation Sessions / Formative Evaluation

 ##### 3.2.1) Session format

-sentence that the issues of ethics and data handling are in evaluation.
+Ethics and data handling are discussed in evaluation chapter.

+Tutorial, review, exercise, review.
+Things that are unintuitive, require mental effort.

 ##### 3.2.2) Issues and suggestions that arose